Mamdasn/http-endpoint-api-delivery-calc/README.md

 ```Python
 python -m unittest discover -s tests -v
 ```
+The implemented tests can also be executed using the `pytest` testing tool.

-This will execute various test cases defined in `test_delivery_fee.py` and `test_delivery_fee_http_api.py`, evaluating the logic of the delivery fee calculations under different scenarios.
+This will execute various test cases defined in `test_delivery_fee.py` and `test_delivery_fee_http_api.py`, evaluating the logic of the delivery fee calculations and the http endpoint responses under different scenarios.

 ## Documentation
 Documentation built by `sphinx`: [Docs](https://mamdasn.github.io/http-endpoint-api-delivery-calc/)